How do I size an air compressor for sand blasting?

 Snap-On rep. said this unit should blow paint off down to metal with no problem.
 It take me two minutes to get a 1 square ft. area and lots of media.
 Please help suggest a fix.

-Hello Randy.
+My Response: Hello Randy.
 From your post I understand that you feel that the Snap-On Pressurized sand blaster may be being under-powered by the .5 inch copper supply line versus the 1.0 inch delivery hose?

 Am I correct in understanding that the 1.0 inch hose is the media delivery to the blast nozzle, or is that the compressed air supply to the blaster?